smikhalevski/racehorse/README.md

 Racehorse works, let's create a plugin that would display [an Android-native toast](https://developer.android.com/guide/topics/ui/notifiers/toasts) when the web app requests it.

-Let's start by creating the `WebView`:
+Let's start by creating the WebView:

 ```kotlin
 import android.webkit.WebView